awsdocs/aws-doc-sdk-examples/kotlin/usecases/itemtracker_dynamodb/Readme.md

-# Creating a React and Spring REST application that queries Amazon DynamoDB data
+# Create a React and Spring REST application that queries Amazon DynamoDB data

 ## Overview